sjarelkral/8-bit-microprocessor/README.md

 ## Project Overview
 A Verilog implementation of a Simple Microprocessor programmed on an FPGA board.
 * **Clock** : Clocks are generated from on-board 50Hz oscillator.
 Provided clock speeds are *1Hz (Base clock), 0.5Hz* and *0.25 Hz*.
-0.25Hz and 0.5Hz can be selected using frequency selector input.
+Frequency selectors are used to switch to the lower frequencies.
 * **Specification** : 8-bit Microprocessor
   * Instruction size : 8-bit
   * Instruction Set : 4 (add, load, store, jump)